Machine Maintenance

 Ultrasound allows machine maintenance technicians to identify early warning signs of machine failure through microscopic changes in friction forces, which provide a larger window of opportunity for maintenance than vibration analysis and thermography.

-Thermography – Also known as infrared inspection, thermographic testing is used to detect connection defects, system overloads, deteriorated insulation, and other potential problems in electrical systems.
+Thermography – Also known as infrared inspection, thermographic testing is used to detect daily maintenance checklists for connection defects, system overloads, deteriorated insulation, and other potential problems in electrical systems.
 Thermography measures surface temperatures of electrical components using infrared visual scanning technology to find areas of excess heat, which is an indicator of impending machine failure.
 Excess heat can lead to heightened power usage, increased machine maintenance costs, service interruptions, equipment failure and/or equipment damage.
 Test instruments such as an infrared camera are used to detect and convert the heat into a temperature value or a thermal image, which can be used to assess the condition of the machine.

 The National Fire Protection Association estimates that around 10% of all fires that occur in manufacturing facilities are the result of electrical system failures.